Sumico/ttp/docs/source/Match Variables/Functions.rst

 Functions
 ===============

-A set of ttp match variables functions that can be applied to match results to transform them in a desired way, additionally functions can be used to validate and filter match results.
+TTP contains a set of TTP match variables functions that can be applied to match results to transform them in a desired way or validate and filter match results.

-Action functions act upon match result to transform it to desired state.
+Action functions act upon match result to transform into desired state.

 .. list-table:: Action functions
    :widths: 10 90